-Does your cat constantly wake you at night by playing on the bed, lobbying to be fed, or soliciting cuddle time when all you want to do is sleep?
+Does your cat constantly wake you up at night by playing on the bed, lobbying to be fed, or soliciting cuddle time when all you want to do is sleep?
+Your cat is most likely seeking attention, leading to a disturbance in your sleep cycle.

 Why Does Your Cat Wake You at Night?

 In their natural habitats, cats are nocturnal creatures.
 They sleep almost all day and play or hunt all night.
 There are a few reasons why your kitty might be prompted to wake you up in the dead of the night.

 - It may not be getting enough stimulation, enrichment, and exercise during its active periods, so while you're starting to fall asleep, your cat may be fully awake and looking to play.

 - If your cat spends most of its active time home alone while you're at work or elsewhere, it may be bored and looking for companionship.

 - Your kitty is hungry, thirsty or wants a midnight snack or a special treat.

 - Your cat's schedule isn't in sync with yours anymore.